apastel/ytmusic-deleter/README.md

 1. Press `Enter` after pasting the headers, then press Ctrl-D to continue (Ctrl-Z then Enter again on Windows).
 The next time you run ytmusic-deleter, it will reuse your headers from the `headers_auth.json` file that it generated.

 # Usage
 Type `ytmusic-deleter` to see the usage information.
-There are currently four commands available:
+There are several commands available.

 `delete-uploads`:&nbsp;&nbsp;&nbsp;&nbsp;Delete all tracks that you have uploaded to your YT Music library.

 >Use the `--add-to-library` or `-a` option to add each album or song to your library from YouTube Music's online catalog before deleting it from your uploads.
 If a match could not be found, the album or song will remain in your uploads.
 Note that each track that gets added to your library this way will have a thumbs up "Like" in your library due to how the [ytmusicapi](https://github.com/sigma67/ytmusicapi/) works.

 `remove-library`:&nbsp;&nbsp;&nbsp;&nbsp;Remove all tracks that you have added to your library from within YouTube Music.

 `unlike-all`:&nbsp;&nbsp;&nbsp;&nbsp;Reset all Thumbs Up ratings back to neutral.

 `delete-playlists`:&nbsp;&nbsp;&nbsp;&nbsp;Delete all manually created YT Music playlists.

 `delete-all`:&nbsp;&nbsp;&nbsp;&nbsp;Combo command that will run `delete-uploads`, `remove-library`, `unlike-all`, and `delete-playlists`.
+### Non-deletion commands:
+`sort-playlist`:&nbsp;&nbsp;&nbsp;&nbsp;Sort a playlist alphabetically by artist and then by song title.

+>Use the `--shuffle` or `-s` option to shuffle the playlist instead of sorting it.
 ## Examples

 Getting help: